 THE ROLE OF THE PRIMARY ENERGY FACTORS (PEFS)

-The energy performance of a building has to be expressed by a numeric indicator of primary energy use, which is the energy used to produce the energy delivered to the.
+The energy performance of a building has to be expressed by a numeric indicator of primary energy use, which is the energy needed to deliver to the building the energy used (also called “expenditure factor” in the EPB standards).
 Delivered energy includes for example electric energy drawn from the grid, gas from the network, oil or pellets (all with their respective primary energy conversion factors) transported to the building for feeding the buildings technical system.
 Primary energy is calculated from the delivered and exported amounts of energy carriers, using primary energy conversion factors (PEFs) or weighting factors.

-The calculation of PEFs is a demanding process, but it has to be pointed out that it is the responsibility of Member States to define them.
+The calculation of PEFs is a demanding process, but it has to be pointed out that it is the responsibility of Member States to define them in a transparent manner.
 Even with a common set of conventions, the appropriate values for different Member States may well differ.
 Experience has shown that the figures reported and published by Member States differ significantly but the procedures used are usually not transparent.

 The intention of the revised point 2 of Annex I is not to interfere with the Member States competence to define the PEFs and weighting factors, but only to improve transparency by setting the basis for the calculations of PEFs and addressing the role of on-site and off-site renewable energy sources.